• Skip to primary navigation

 • Mix the Dough Combine the flour, butter, egg, cheese, and garlic in a bowl until well incorporated.

 • Roll Out Place the dough between two sheets of parchment paper.
+Using two ¼ inch dowels.
 Roll the dough out to ¼ inch thick.

-• Blind Bake Remove the top sheet of paper and bake at 350°F for 10-12 minutes.
+• Blind Bake Remove the top sheet of paper and place onto a baking sheet.
+Bake at 350°F for 10-12 minutes.

 • Cool Let the crust cool to room temperature.
 About 20 minutes.